georgizk/ims-release/docs/apispec.md

 #### Parameters

+* A project with id `projectId` MUST exist
+* `identifier` MUST be unique for that project
+* `identifier` MUST be less than 11 bytes

 Name | Type | Description
 -----|------|------------
-chapter | string | The number of the chapter version | integer | The version of the release of the particular chapter status | string | The release status, e.g. "released" or "draft"
+identifier | string | A unique identifier for the chapter version | integer | The version of the release of the particular chapter status | string | The release status, "released" or "draft"

 #### Response